Megidd/BESO/README.md

 ![Topology optimization]( RhinoCommon/doc/BESO-org.png "Topology optimization")

-It will provide an opensource alternative for what Frustum does.
+It may provide an opensource alternative for what Frustum does.
 The figure below is taken from Frustum.

 ![How Frustum optimizes 3D models]( RhinoCommon/doc/Frustum.webp " How Frustum optimizes 3D models")